-This spell allows the caster to heal injuries they suffer.
-The caster heals a number of points of damage (not luck) each round equal to the power level of this spell.
+This spell allows the target to heal injuries they suffer, but it does not affect luck.
 Injuries suffered from fire, acid or from magic weapons will not heal with most versions of this spell (barring spell components).
-Some versions convert damage into mutation points.
-This spell has a duration of 1 round per power level.
+Some versions convert damage into mutation points rather than heal it.